search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Children’s Church

 Children’s church is offered for pre-k and kindergarten students during the 9 and 11 am services.
 You will bring your pre-k/k child with you to worship.
 Parents, please make sure your child is wearing their name tag and you have your pick-up receipt before entering the Sanctuary.
 Safety first!
 Pre-k and kindergarten children will be dismissed to a Children’s Ministry staff member during the greeting and announcements.
 Children will get to attend their own “worship” service suitable for their young age.
 We teach the same sermon text as our pastors!
 This is a wonderful opportunity for children to participate in age-appropriate worship and it prepares them for big church when they enter 1st grade!
+Pick up your child after worship in the Bees or Frogs classrooms.

 If you have any concerns or questions, please feel free to contact our Director of Children's Ministry, Candace Walker.